 Yates Springtime at Araluen has Perth’s biggest display of Tulips.
-This year it has over 145,000 of them.
-Tulips have been planted there since 1930 when the bulbs were imported from Holland.
+This year it has 150,000 Tulips, 20,000 Daffodils, 4,000 Hyacinths, 4,000 Ranunculus, 4,000 Anemones and 2,000 Grape Hyacinths.
+Tulips have been planted here since 1930 when the bulbs were imported from Holland.
 After the war, they were sourced from New Zealand but now come from Tesselaar Bulbs in Victoria.
 They are refrigerated for 8 weeks and then planted once the ground temperature reaches 12 degrees.

-The park is lovely at any time of the year but IMO it is at its best when the tulips are out.
-We went on 20th August this year, which is near the start of the season, and there were a lot blooming.
-It runs until 24th September.
+The park is lovely at any time of the year but I think it is at its best when the tulips are out.
+We went in August, which is near the start of the season, and there were a lot blooming.
+It runs until the beginning of October.

 Be prepared for traffic delays as you near the park if you go during tulip season and on a weekend.

-If you can, visit during the week as there will be less crowds and traffic and you can enjoy the park more.
+If you can, visit during the week, as there will be fewer crowds and traffic and you can enjoy the park more.

-Get there as close to when it opens (9am) for the best parking spots and time to take photos before it gets very busy.
+Get there as close to when it opens (9 am) for the best parking spots and time to take photos before it gets jam-packed.

-We take a picnic and make use of the grassed area.
-It’s normally a quick walk back to the car for the picnic so you won’t need to carry it around.
+Take a picnic and make use of the grassed area.
+It’s normally a quick walk back to the car for the picnic, so you won’t need to carry it around.